 Texturants

-Explore our texturants know-how
+Explore our extensive texturants portfolio

 Thickeners are used to increase the viscosity of foods in the liquid state.
 Thickeners are widely used in dairy applications, puddings, dessert fillings, soups, sauces, dressings, and bakery mixes.